CogSciPrag/LLM-implications/00_overview.markdown

 As discussed in the slides for session 1, we suggest final projects that can roughly be grouped into the types "Build", "Test" and "Create".

 #### 1. Build a "generative agent"
-- reimplement a "generative agent" based on [Park et al. 2023 "generative agents"](https://arxiv.org/abs/2304.03442)
+- The paper on "generative agents" by [Park et al. 2023](https://arxiv.org/abs/2304.03442) uses LLMs in innovative ways to implement agents with "deep personal characteristics", goals (short- and long-term), planning flexibility and memory.
+While intended as non-player characters in immersive video games, this kind of modeling can also be used for research in computational social science simulations.
+- It would therefore be highly interesting to see how far we can reimplement and use such "generative agents", e.g., to have argumentative or persuasive discussions with each other.
+This project would try to do this.
+It would be rather technical, exploratory, open ended, but potentially very interesting.
-- use LangChain to implement a memory, planning, retrieval, reflection and action selection
+- So, in this project you would reimplement a "generative agent".
+You could use LangChain to implement a memory, planning, retrieval, reflection and action selection.
+Parts of this are already implemented in LangChain, but might be insufficiently documented or might just not work out-of-the-box.
+You would then have to improve on what is already there.
-- try to have two or more agents interact with each other in dialogue, e.g., in bargaining or argument
+- For some (simplified) agent implementation, you could try to have two or more agents interact with each other in dialogue, e.g., in bargaining or argument about a "hot topic".
+It would be interesting to see whether agents argue differently based on how we define their characters, and whether they actually "change their opinion" in some sense or another.
+- Much of this is open-ended, so you need to be prepared to anticipate many technical problems and be willing to make many pragmatic executive decisions (e.g., how to measure the opinion of a generative agent) as you go along.

 #### 2. Testing statistical world knowledge and pragmatic ability in LLMs
 - A recent paper by Rohde et al. ([2022](https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00058/112494/This-Better-Be-Interesting-A-Speaker-s-Decision-to)) investigated human expectations of relevance of information via a simple behavioral experiment.